Portsmouth ice rink is returning - opening hours, prices and how to book

-Portsmouth’s popular ice rink is set to return this month in time for the festive season.
+Portsmouth’s popular ice rink is set to return later this month in time for the festive season.

 Tickets have now gone on sale for the 2019 Portsmouth ice rink in Guildhall Square, with hour-long sessions available until January 5.